Where the Heart Is (2000 film): Filming

+Most of the film was shot in various locations in Central Texas, including Lockhart, Taylor, and Georgetown.
+The scenes at Bowdoin College were shot at Baylor University in Waco.

 Music

-Original music for the film was produced by Mason Daring.
-A soundtrack of the original music was released by RCA Records, as well as a music compilation soundtrack featuring songs used in the film by artists such as Emmylou Harris, Lyle Lovett, Martina McBride, and John Hiatt.
+Original music for the film was produced by Mason Daring.A soundtrack of the original music was released by RCA Records, as well as a music compilation soundtrack featuring songs used in the film by artists such as Emmylou Harris, Lyle Lovett, Martina McBride, and John Hiatt.

-The song "That's the Beat of a Heart" was performed by The Warren Brothers and Sara Evans.
-A music video was made for the song, which is included as a bonus extra on the DVD release and features a number of scenes from the film.
+The song "That's the Beat of a Heart" was performed by The Warren Brothers and Sara Evans.A music video was made for the song, which is included as a bonus extra on the DVD release.

 Reception

 Critical response

 The film received mostly negative reviews.
 Metacritic gives it a score of 30% based on reviews from 28 critics.
 Rotten Tomatoes gives it a 35% approval rating, based on reviews from 97 critics, with the site's consensus stating that the film's "poor script and messy plot undermines the decent cast."

 Box office

 The film opened in theaters in the United States on April 28, 2000.
-Where the Heart Is accumulated USD $8,292,939 in its opening weekend, opening at number 4.
+Where the Heart Is accumulated USD $8,292,939 in its opening weekend, opening at number 4 behind U-571, The Flintstones in Viva Rock Vegas and Frequency.
 It went on to make $33,772,838 at the North American box office, and an additional $7,090,880 internationally for a worldwide total of $40,863,718.